DioxusLabs/docsite/docs-src/0.4/en/guide/state.md

 So far our components have had no state like normal rust functions.
 To make our application change when we hover over a link we need state to store the currently hovered link in the root of the application.

 You can create state in dioxus using hooks.
-Hooks are Rust functions that take a reference to `ScopeState` (in a component, you can pass `cx`), and provide you with functionality and state.
+Hooks are Rust functions that provide you with functionality and/or state that persists through rerenders.

 In this case, we will use the `use_context_provider` and `use_context` hooks: